infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	- Play Holds the Child's Attention: Play involves the children physically and holds their attention in one activity for longer periods and, therefore, aids learning.
 	- Learning Through Play is Fun: It is only fair that we help children learn through ways they enjoy and make learning a stimulating and rewarding experience for them.
 Play, therefore, is an enjoyable medium through which children learn things they are ready to learn.

 # Types of Play
 ### (Skim, details not as relevant- read conclusions for each type of play)

 This section primarily relies on a white-paper that captures the value of play in child development. [^1]

+## Summary of this section (for ease of reading)

+* When and how is play more effective than other contexts for learning?
+As outlined in the previous sections, there is evidence, among other things, that:
+	* physical play is linked to motor development, and some tentative evidence that it is linked to social development;
+	* unstructured breaks from cognitive tasks improve learning and attention, though it is unclear whether play leads to greater improvements in learning than simply taking a break and, for example, talking with friends;
+	* block play leads to improvements in spatial processing/mental rotation;
+	* construction play relates to language development, and this relationship may be strongest in infancy, with pretend play becoming more important for language as children enter toddlerhood;
+	* word-play and word-games relate to language development;
+	* pretend play relates to language development, and particularly narrative skills; • pretend play – and particularly fantasy-oriented pretence – may relate to learning-to-learn skills such as executive function and self-regulation.
+	* board games (particularly those with numbers and linear number sequences) lead to improvements in numeracy/mathematics ability;
+	* physical games with rules help children (and especially boys) adapt to formal schooling

 ## **Physical play**